iggredible/Learn-Vim/ch07_the_dot_command.md

 fruit-juice
 ```

 Lets add a comma at the end of each line.
 Starting at the first line, do `A,<Esc>j`.
 By now, you realize that `j` does not cause a change.
 The change here is only `A,`.
 You can move and repeat the change with `j . j .`.
-The full command is `A,<esc>j.j.`.
+The full command is `A,<Esc>j.j.`.

 Every action from the moment you press the insert command operator (`A`) until you exit the insert command (`<Esc>`) is considered as a change.